nyet07/Compiler-Deduced-Fixed-Width-Types/README.md

     alias<BYTE,SIGNED>::Type

 returns any signed numeric data type that has data size of 1 byte(8 bits).
 Since data sizes and types are deduced by the compiler, there is no need for hardcoded typedefs.

+###Difference Between Secure and Normal Version

+####-Normal version has no dependecy other than C++11 specs
+Normal version of fixed_types has no assertions to check whether fixed-width aliases match their intended sizes and signed-ness.
+In addition, it does not include size_t type from any of the libraries nor does it include any system header files, rather uses decltype keyword to decide type of any size returned by sizeof operator.
+The header file is standalone and requires no other modules to be included.

+####-Secure version has dependecy on two system header files
+Secure version uses static_assertion keyword to make sure compiler deduced aliases are in their intended sizes.
+If aliases fail to meet with their assertion criterias, compilation will fail.
+Moreover, signed-ness of alises are also checked through utilies provided via type_traits library. size_t is included from cstddef instead of relying on return type provided by decltype operator.
+Of course, such changes resulted in dependency on two different header files.